20 Long Distance Relationship Tips

 It starts at 7:00, so like 6:30.
 I’ll call you.”
 She said, “Okay, no problem.”

-Well, little did she know I got all dressed up, I got on a plane, I flew to her hometown, rented a car, drive, and at 6:30.
+Well, little did she know I got all dressed up, I got on a plane, flew to her hometown, rented a car, drove, and at 6:30.
 I called her on the phone from outside of her house, and I said, “Hey, babe, are you ready for our date night?”
 She said, “Yeah.”
 I said, “Are you all dressed up like you promised you’d be?”

 She goes, “Yeah, I’m all dressed up.”
 I said, “So am I.” Then I rang the doorbell, and she said, “Hang on.

 Someone’s at my door.
 I’ll be right back.”
 She came to the door and answered the door, and it was me!
 I’m like, “Surprise!”
-She’s like, “Oh my gosh,” and she starts crying.
+She’s like, “Oh my gosh,” and starts crying.

 15. Regular Dating